khakhalin/notes/bibliographies/boardgame.md

-# Board and Card games AI
+# AI in Board and Card games

 #bib #game